hanlinqian/IntegrativeNetworkMap/Section0/readme.md

 ##### pipeline-ribo.md: Pipeline of calculating expression of RNAs being translated by Ribo-seq;
 ##### pipeline-srnacluster.md: Pipeline of identifying and quantifing small RNA clusters by sRNA-seq;
 ##### pipeline-totalrna.md: Pipeline of calculating expression of total RNAs by mRNA-seq.
+##### The code and data involved in these pipeline were stored in Section0/data and Section0/code.